xu-li-logic/xu-li-logic.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Xu Li's Homepage!"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/